mattblovell/kodi_panel/README.rst

 Installation
 ------------

+Kodi setup
+**********

+Before proceeding, a few minor setup changes may be necessary for your Kodi installation:

+- For JSON-RPC calls to work over HTTP transport, Kodi's `web server <https://kodi.wiki/view/Webserver#Enabling_the_webserver>`_ must be enabled.
+  See the brief instructions at that link for details.
+(I've not experimented with the authentication option that is available; if anyone tries it and has suggestions for necessary code changes, please let me know.)

+- Artwork is retrieved over the network via Kodi's `Virtual File System <https://kodi.wiki/view/Webserver#Virtual_File_System_.2Fvfs>`_ (vfs).
+  Starting with the XBMC release in 2013, vfs provides access to files *only* if the path is enabled as a *media source* (i.e., a path enabled for video, music, photos, or programs).
+If you encounter any issues with artwork retrieval for kodi_panel, be sure the examine how Kodi's media sources are configured.

+  - For AirPlay cover art, Kodi makes use of a file in temporary storage, specifically ``special://temp/airtunes_album_thumb.jpg`` or a similar PNG file.
+    The ``special://temp`` path must be added as a media source (not just a file browser source) if one wants AirPlay cover art to be functional.

+GPIOs
+*****

 When I started, I only had direct access to a Raspberry Pi 3 Model B and an Odroid C4.
 I subsequently got the script running on an RPi 4 Model B and an RPi Zero W.  As others try additional SBCs, please feel free to suggest additions or